xperimental/netatmo-exporter/README.md

 - [`ghcr.io/xperimental/netatmo-exporter`](https://github.com/xperimental/netatmo-exporter/pkgs/container/netatmo-exporter)
 - [`xperimental/netatmo-exporter`](https://hub.docker.com/r/xperimental/netatmo-exporter/)

-In addition to the `latest` tag which points to the version currently in the `master` branch, tagged versions are also available.
+The following tags are available:

+- `x.y.z` pointing to the release with that version
+- `latest` pointing to the most recent released version
+- `master` pointing to the latest build from the default branch

 ### Build from source